JereKuusela/valheim-structure_tweaks/README.md

 - Allow editing runestones: Runestone editing (Admin only, Owned, All).
 - Command growth: Growth editing (Admin only, Owned, All).
 - Command wear: Wear editing (Admin only, Owned, All).

-# Commands

-Two commands that allow changing visual growth or wear of own plants and structures.
-This can be disabled from the config.

-- `growth=[big/big_bad/small/small_bad]`: Overrides the plant growth.
-Prevents growing up.
-- `wear=[broken/damaged/healthy]`: Overrides the wear health.

-For other changes you need mods like [Infinity Hammer](https://valheim.thunderstore.io/package/JereKuusela/Infinity_Hammer/) or [World Edit Commands](https://valheim.thunderstore.io/package/JereKuusela/World_Edit_Commands/).